duangle/scopes/doc/intro.rst

 Building Scopes on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* You need build-essentials, clang, libclang and LLVM 4.0.x installed, as well as xxd.
+* You need build-essentials, clang, libclang and LLVM 4.0.x installed.
 * Put ``clang++`` and ``llvm-config`` in your path **OR** extract the clang distro into the repo folder and rename it to ``clang``.
 * You also need the latest source distribution of